garbagetown/guideline/source_en/Overview/FrameworkStack.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 JSP is used as View.

-For using Tiled JSP, use the following.
+If standardize layout of view, use the following.

 * `Apache Tiles 2.2 <http://tiles.apache.org/2.2/framework/index.html>`_